mercator-working-group/project-crawfish/README.md

 - `crawl/OpenWPM`: Submodule of a Mercator-specific fork of OpenWPM that includes the Prebid.js-modified instrumentation
 - `crawl/openwpm-crawler`: Submodule of the upstream mozilla/openwpm-crawler repo that includes general crawl deployment documentation and helper scripts
 - `pre-crawl`: Python scripts to run the pre-crawl
-- `analysis`: Notebooks used to analyze the resulting crawl datasets
+- `analysis`: Contains investigative methodology of OpenWPM result set and graphical exploration

 ### Submodules